-Email marketing is one of the earliest forms of digital marketing that has persisted for an important reason: it works because email is virtually unavoidable in the modern world.
-People can forego having numerous social media accounts and install ad-blockers, but virtually everyone who uses the internet at all has an email address.
+Email marketing is one of the earliest forms of digital marketing that has persisted for an important reason.
+It works because email is virtually unavoidable in the modern world, meaning email marketing provides incredible ROI.

 Here’s what you need to know about devising an email marketing strategy that works for you.

 How to Build a Mailing List

 Give people an incentive to sign up for your email list when they find you online.
 Whether it’s offering a free e-book or an exclusive discount code for their first order, having some kind of “sweetener” is a great way to get people to subscribe to your email list.

 What other value can you deliver exclusively through email that you can’t deliver on your blog, social media channels, and other ways for people to find you?